Kulnimskiy/Costing/project/README.md

 CHECK HOW TO ADD NEW MODELS TO AN EXISTING DB

 Search page:
-- need parsers for an item's page and a search page of the main competitors of stomart
+- need parsers for an item's page and a search page of the main competitors of stomart (done)
--
+- work out how to give the user only HIS parsers